Jescs/ocp-sample-flask-docker/README.md

 changed to provide some [Lorem Ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum) pages from [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), and `isalive` and `isready` probe pages have been added for OpenShift (Kubernetes).

+Suggestion, there are many other *Lorem Ipsum* themes on [Lorem IPsum Generators - The 14 Best](https://digital.com/lorem-ipsum-generators/), so try adding a few more examples to be more comfortable with Flask.

 Other useful references:

 * [RedHat: Getting Started With Python](https://www.openshift.com/blog/getting-started-python)